philtoms/dom-circuit/README.md

   }
 ```

 Circuit state will jump to the referenced circuit signal selector and propagate to terminal.
 The `signal` function returns the signalled state.
-In this example above, propagation is halted by returning undefined.
+In the example above, propagation is halted by returning undefined.
 Otherwise propagation would continue to terminal in the expected manner.

 ### Bind to deferred state change